 Joe’s Club: What you need to know

-If you’re caring for a loved one, an adult day service might be good for both of you.
+If you’re caring for a loved one, an adult day care service might be good for both of you.
 Find out why.

 If you’re a caregiver, you might be curious about adult day services — programs that provide care and companionship for older adults who need assistance or supervision during the day.
-Here’s some information to help you understand this resource for caregivers and how an adult day service might benefit you and your loved one.
+Here’s some information to help you understand this resource for caregivers and how an adult day care service might benefit you and your loved one.

 What are the different kinds of adult day services?

-Adult day services typically provide:
+Adult day care services typically provide:

 • Supervision